DeployQL/LintDB/README.md

 However, unlike Chroma, LintDB offers multi-tenancy support.

-#Documentation
+# Documentation
-For detailed documentation on using LintDB, refer to the official documentation.
+For detailed documentation on using LintDB, refer to the [official documentation](https://deployql.github.io/LintDB/index.html)

-#License
+# License
 LintDB is licensed under the Apache 2.0 License.
 See the LICENSE file for details.

-#We want to offer a managed service
+# We want to offer a managed service
 We need your help!
 If you'd want a managed LintDB, reach out and let us know.

 Book time on the founder's calendar: https://calendar.app.google/fsymSzTVT8sip9XX6